swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

     Export the cluster zone as an environment variable.
 You can view the available zones at
     [Regions and zones](https://cloud.google.com/compute/docs/regions-zones#available).
-    You should ideally select a location close to where most of the expected traffic will come from.
+    You should ideally select a zone close to where most of the expected traffic will come from.
 Replace `<my cluster zone>` with your own zone (ex:
     `europe-west6-a` for Zurich, Switzerland).

-    You can also view the available types of machine with the `gcloud compute machine-types list` command.

     ```sh title="Execute the following command(s) in a terminal"
     export GCP_K8S_CLUSTER_ZONE=<my cluster zone>
     ```

     Create the Kubernetes cluster.
 This can take a few minutes.
+You can also view the available types of machine with the `gcloud compute machine-types list` command:

     ```sh title="Execute the following command(s) in a terminal"
     # Create the Kubernetes cluster